-The Brennan Center recently submitted comments to the U.S. Customs and Border Protection Bureau (CBP) on their plan to collect social media information from travelers seeking entry to the United States.
+The Brennan Center and a coalition of civil liberties organizations submitted comments to the Department of Homeland Security on their plan to collect social media information from travelers seeking entry to the United States.

 Starting after the 2010 election, legislators in nearly half the states passed a wave of laws making it harder to vote.
 This resource includes a series of maps to help visualize the impact of these restrictions.